OpenPonk/BPMN/README.md

 # OpenPonk: BPMN

-This is an unoffical updated version of BPMN extension for [OpenPonk tool](https://openponk.org).
+This is a partial prototype of BPMN implementation for [OpenPonk tool](https://openponk.org).

 ## Installation